Royuin/tic-tac-toe/README.md

 - Users can put their own name of choose
 - Displays who the winner or if it's a tie game
 - DOM manipulation for displaying updates to the board

+## What was learned

+Following The Odin Project curriculum I was learning about taking code out of the global scope utilizing factory functions and the module pattern (IIFE).
+It was very informative to learn about keeping as much code as you can out to avoid confilcts, variable overrides, and better security.
+The project was a great way to apply what was learned to help solidify the knowledge.